 Through the Marlborough Economic Development Corporation, the city continues to aggressively focus on economic development and community revitalization, with an eye on improving the quality of life and stabilizing the residential tax rate.
 As of 2016, approximately 2,450 business establishments in Marlborough provided 31,434 jobs and generated annual sales estimated at roughly $6 trillion.

-There are a dozen banks located in Marlborough, MA, three of which are headquartered in the city—Marlborough Savings Bank, St. Mary’s Credit Union and Digital Federal Credit Union, which is one of the largest employers in the city.
-Founded by local shoe barons as a way for their factory workers to save money, Marlborough Savings Bank is the city’s oldest bank, having celebrated its 350th anniversary in 2010.
+There are a dozen banks located in Marlborough, MA, three of which are headquartered in the city—Main Street Bank, St. Mary’s Credit Union and Digital Federal Credit Union, which is one of the largest employers in the city.
+Founded by local shoe barons as a way for their factory workers to save money, Main Street Bank, formerly known as Marlborough Savings Bank, is the city’s oldest bank, having celebrated its 350th anniversary in 2010.
 MSB recently constructed a new headquarters in the downtown area, adding tremendous value to the city.
 Here are the banks currently doing business in Marlborough:

 256 Maple Street, Marlborough, MA • 508-303-0330